This is your ultimate guide to book cover design.

 - Serves as a strong marketing tool.

 First of all, it creates the first impression of the book and of the author.
-The book cover is something that triggers the potential buyer to pick up this particular book from a shelf or an online store.
+The book cover design is something that triggers the potential buyer to pick up this particular book from a shelf or an online store.
 When the reader sees a well-designed and attractive cover, they automatically think that the inside filling should be good.
 Moreover, you are most probably going to use the book cover everywhere to promote your story.

 - Attracts your target audience.